 The flexibility of the Powerstar HV MAX design allows for the electronic-dynamic voltage optimisation to be integrated in the same platform as the amorphous core distribution transformer, meaning a site can achieve all of the benefits without increasing plant room footprint.

 Typically around 1% - 3% annual savings can be expected simply by upgrading an existing distribution transformer to the amorphous core HV transformer used in Powerstar HV MAX, and double digit savings can be expected from the integrated electronic-dynamic voltage optimisation technology through energy consumption and carbon reduction savings.
 As a result annual energy consumption savings from Powerstar HV MAX average around 13%.

 The Powerstar HV MAX system is underpinned by an acclaimed ‘concept to completion’ approach which has been adopted by the Powerstar team for over 15 years, and is formed on the basis of an engineering, solutions-led philosophy.
-The Powerstar team offer full analysis and monitoring of sites electrical supply and suggest a bespoke, tailored solution engineered specifically for the facility, therefore generating maximum efficiencies and savings.
+The Powerstar team offer full analysis and monitoring of a sites electrical supply and suggest a bespoke, tailored solution engineered specifically for the facility, therefore generating maximum efficiencies and savings.

 For more information on Powerstar HV MAX optimisation technology visit the Powerstar website.